18F/handbook/docs/how-we-work/tools/github.md

 ## Setting Up Your Account

 Many CivicActions employees will already have a GitHub account.
-If you don’t have one yet, now’s a great time to create one!
+If you don't have one yet, now's a great time to create one!
 Follow these steps:

 1. Sign up with a free profile on <https://github.com/join>.